Important announcement: It is Pancake Day on Tuesday 1 March!

 It's a day where people make lots of pancakes with all sorts of toppings and play all sorts of pancake-related games.

-Pancake Day is also known as Shrove Tuesday and is happening three weeks later than it did in 2018.
+Pancake Day is also known as Shrove Tuesday and is happening on 25 February in 2020.

 It happens on a different day every year to mark the start of the Christian festival of Lent.

 Shrove Tuesday is the beginning of the 40 days leading into Easter, which happens on 12 April in 2020.